 20. Additional Terms and Conditions – If there is anything more to add to the lease, it can be entered here.

-21. Attachments – If there are any attachments, their titles should be mentioned in addition to adding the page(s) to the agreement.
+21. Attachments – If there are any attachments, their titles should be entered on the lines provided after to adding the page(s) to the agreement.

 22. Signatures – Signatures of the landlord, tenant, and real estate agent (if any).